-Based on Mike Moore's (Action Outdoors Ltd) fishing experience, he recommends the following mesh size for set or drag nets.
+Based on Mike Moore's (Action Outdoors Ltd) fishing experience, he recommends the following mesh size for a set or a drag net.
 For further information to assist you in the understanding of mesh sizes please refer to the up to date Auckland Regulations.
 These recommendations are relevant to the Auckland and Kermadec Fishery Management Area - as per the Ministry for Primary Industries designated fishing areas.

 These recommendations are also based on the small boat fishing and pulling nets by hand not deeper than 10-15m of water.
 (Action Outdoors Ltd) does not recommend setting deeper than 15m as skills and strength required would be greater than the average person’s abilities and most small boats are not designed to handle nets especially in areas of a strong tide.
 Eg. In one area where Mike fished commercially, he could only fish on the weak tides every couple of weeks.
-Even in this situation, the strain on the fishing nets and net-haulier at 50m deep was equivalent to another area - 200m deep with almost no tidal flow.
+Even in this situation, the strain on the fishing nets and net-haulier at 50m deep were equivalent to another area - 200m deep with almost no tidal flow.

 Action Outdoors Ltd does recommend setting nets over more than one change of light period, especially in the warmer months. e.g. Summer daylight time allows predators to eat the evening catches through the night.
 Besides sharks, this includes the stingray’s, octopus, many shellfish and crabs.
 If the fish are dead they will start to deteriorate in quality very quickly in the warm water.
 Therefore, if you set your net in the late afternoon you should pick up the net just after dark as you will not get much more fish through the night.
 Fish will feed and move again in the morning with the change of light.